real-numbers/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk maketsplot](figure/maketsplot.png)

-### 2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 **Rubric: Does the report give the 5-minute interval that, on average, contains the maximum number of steps?**

-Here's the answer: The 5-minute interval containing the maximum number of steps is 835 and the maximum # of steps is 206.1698, as seen below
+Here's the answer: The 5-minute interval containing the maximum number of steps is 835 and the maximum # of steps is 206.1698, as shown below...

 ```r